 From 2006 to 2013-14 Central Government has sanctioned 40477 kitchen sheds.
-Out of which 38836 have been completed, 393 kitchen sheds are in different stages of construction and 1496 kitchen sheds are yet to start.
+Out of which 38985 have been completed, 70 kitchen sheds are in different stages of construction and 1422 kitchen sheds are yet to start.

-Out of 1496 yet to start kitchen sheds,1293 kitchen sheds that were sanctioned to un divided Gulbarga district during 2006-07 were not started due to technical reasons.
-Therefore the State requested that central assistance may be provided for the construction of these kitchen cum stores as per new SR and plinth area norms .
-The same , was considered by the PAB, MDM , 2016 and directed the State to submit a fresh proposal for sanctioning of 1293 kitchen cum stores as per new SR and plinth area norms .
+Out of 1422 yet to start kitchen sheds, 1293 kitchen sheds that were sanctioned to undivided Gulbarga district during 2007-08 were not started due to technical reasons.
+Therefore the State requested that central assistance may be provided for the construction of this kitchen cum stores as per new SR and plinth area norms.
+The same was considered by the PAB, MDM, 2016 and directed the State to submit a fresh proposal for sanctioning of 1293 kitchen cum stores as per new SR and plinth area norms.
 As per the direction the State submitted the fresh proposal.

-The proposal of the State has been approved in March 2018 (The total cost to be incurred towards this in 60:40 sharing pattern is 5795.92 lakh.)stating that, the State Government may utilize central assistance of Rs 775.80 lakh lying with it since 2007-08 as 1st installment for the construction of 1293 with a condition of releasing the 40% mandatory State share of Rs 517.20 lakh against 60% central share of Rs 775.80 lakh and start the construction work at once and complete it by 12 months.
+The proposal of the State has been approved in March 2018 (The total cost to be incurred towards this in 60:40 sharing pattern is 5795.92 lakh) stating that, the State Government may utilize central assistance of Rs.
+775.80 lakh lying with it since 2007-08 as 1st installment for the construction of 1293 with a condition of releasing the 40% mandatory State share of Rs.
+517.20 lakh against 60% central share of Rs 775.80 lakh and start the construction work at once and complete it by 12 months.
 After achieving 80% physical and financial progress proposal may submit for the 2nd installment with utilization certificate.
 In the meanwhile a Government order was issued by the State to utilize the Central Assistance of Rs 775.80 lakh lying with the district including the fund of Rs 320 lakh released under States SDP fund to construct 137 KS in Kalaburgi and 111 KS in Yadagiri district.
-Construction of 248 KS is in progress.
-Hence the total no of kitchen sheds under progress is 393 and yet to start kitchen sheds are 1248.
-Details are entered in AT- 11 and 11-A.
+Out of 248 KS 198 KS have been completed and 30 KS are in progress, 20 KS from Kalaburgi district yet to be started.
+Hence the total no of kitchen sheds under progress is 96 and yet to start kitchen sheds are 1144.
+Details are entered in AT-11 and 11-A.

-For the year 2018-19 new kitchen sheds are not proposed
+For the year 2019-20 new kitchen sheds are not proposed